16 Calming Games And Activities For Children With Anxiety

 1. Mind jars

 The calming glitter jar, also called the mind jar, is a fun craft project that you can do with your child.
+It serves as an excellent example of mindfulness activities and games for kids, helping them focus and relax.
 It is a tried-and-true mindfulness project known to aid relaxation (3).
 The goal is for your child to use this jar on their own when they experience anxiety.
 The calming jar activity helps children relax, focus, and realize that paying attention to their senses can lessen their anxiety.

 Directions to make a mind jar: Add glitter glue in a glass jar filled with warm water and mix well.
 Remember, the warmer the water, the easier it is to dissolve the glitter without clumps.
 Add food coloring and sequins to make the mixture more vibrant and sparkling.
 Fill the jar with warm water up to the brim.
 Finally, make sure the caps of the jars are glued on properly to avoid spills.